evangeliazve/aacl-public/README.md

 DATA/collection_scripts/climatenewsfr_data_collection_X.py
 ```

-These scripts document the collection procedure used to construct the CLIMATENEWSFR corpus from Google News API results and observed X-sharing activity.
+These scripts document the collection procedure used to construct the CLIMATENEWSFR corpus from Google News results and observed X-sharing activity.
 They are provided to support reuse of the collection pipeline on new local corpora.

 ### Machine-learning result workbooks